numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 itself executing inside the mul_as_dot world, and crash and burn horribly (if you're lucky).
-So this is a construct that could only be used safely in rather limited cases (no function calls), and which makes it very easy to shoot yourself in the foot without warning.
+So this is a construct that could only be used safely in rather limited cases (no function calls), and which would make it very easy to shoot yourself in the foot without warning.

-**Use a language preprocessor that adds extra operators and perhaps other syntax (as per recent BDFL suggestion [#preprocessor]):** Aside from matrix multiplication, there are no other operators or syntax that anyone cares enough about to bother adding.
+**Use a language preprocessor that adds extra operators and perhaps other syntax (as per recent BDFL suggestion [#preprocessor]_):** Aside from matrix multiplication, there are no other operators or syntax that anyone in the number-crunching community cares enough about to bother adding.
 But defining a new language (presumably with its own parser which would have to be kept in sync with Python's, etc.), just to support a single binary operator, is neither practical nor desireable.
-In the scientific context, Python's competition is special-purpose numerical languages (Matlab, R, IDL, etc.).
-Compared to these, Python's killer feature is exactly that one can mix specialized numerical code with general-purpose code for XML parsing, web page generation, database access, network programming, GUI libraries, etc., and we also gain major benefits from the huge variety of tutorials, reference material, introductory classes, etc., which use Python.
-Fragmenting "numerical Python" from "real Python" would be a major source of confusion.
+In the numerical context, Python's competition is special-purpose numerical languages (Matlab, R, IDL, etc.).
+Compared to these, Python's killer feature is exactly that one can mix specialized numerical code with code for XML parsing, web page generation, database access, network programming, GUI libraries, etc., and we also gain major benefits from the huge variety of tutorials, reference material, introductory classes, etc., which use Python.
+Fragmenting "numerical Python" from "real Python" would be a major source of confusion -- an a major motivation for this PEP is to *reduce* fragmentation.
 Having to set up a preprocessor would be an especially prohibitive complication for unsophisticated users.
 And we use Python because we like Python!
 We don't want almost-but-not-quite-Python.

-**Use overloading hacks to define a "new infix operator" like ``*dot*``, as in a well-known Python recipe [#infix-hack]:** Beautiful is better than ugly.
+**Use overloading hacks to define a "new infix operator" like ``*dot*``, as in a well-known Python recipe [#infix-hack]_:** Beautiful is better than ugly.
 This solution is so ugly that most developers will simply refuse to consider it for use in serious, reusable code.
-This isn't just speculation -- a variant of this recipe is actually distributed as a supported part of a major Python mathematics system [#sage-infix], so it's widely available, yet still receives minimal use.
+This isn't just speculation -- a variant of this recipe is actually distributed as a supported part of a major Python mathematics system [#sage-infix]_, so it's widely available, yet still receives minimal use.
 OTOH, the fact that people even consider such a 'solution', and are supporting it in shipping code, could be taken as further evidence for the need for a proper infix operator for matrix product.